-The Series 2016B Notes are special, limited obligations of the State payable solely from the Pledged Revenues, on parity with the Series 2016A Notes and any additional Parity Lien Notes.
-The Series 2016B Notes do not constitute a debt, an indebtedness or a multiple fiscal year financial obligation of the State or the Participating Districts within the meaning of any applicable provision of the State Constitution or State statutes, and the Owners and Beneficial Owners of the Series 2016B Notes may not look to any source other than the Pledged Revenues for payment of the Series 2016B Notes.
+The Series 2016A Notes are special, limited obligations of the State payable solely from the Pledged Revenues, on parity with any additional Parity Lien Notes.
+The Series 2016A Notes do not constitute a debt, an indebtedness or a multiple fiscal year financial obligation of the State or the Participating Districts within the meaning of any applicable provision of the State Constitution or State statutes, and the Owners and Beneficial Owners of the Series 2016A Notes may not look to any source other than the Pledged Revenues for payment of the Series 2016A Notes.

 The Pledged Revenues.
-The Pledged Revenues consist of: (i) amounts received by the State Treasurer from the Participating Districts on or before June 25, 2017, in repayment of their Program Loans; (ii) amounts deposited to the Series 2016-17 Notes Repayment Account as provided below; and (iii) any unexpended proceeds of the Series 2016A Notes, the Series 2016B Notes and any additional Parity Lien Notes that have not been loaned to Participating Districts, together with the interest earnings thereon in excess of the amount deposited by the State Treasurer in the Series 2016B Notes Proceeds Account on the Closing Date.
-See "THE LOAN PROGRAM; APPLICATION OF SERIES 2016B NOTES PROCEEDS - The Series 2016B Notes Proceeds Account."
+The Pledged Revenues consist of: (i) amounts received by the State Treasurer from the Participating Districts on or before June 25, 2017, in repayment of their Program Loans; (ii) amounts deposited to the Series 2016-17 Notes Repayment Account as provided below; and (iii) any unexpended proceeds of the Series 2016A Notes and any Parity Lien Notes that have not been loaned to Participating Districts, together with the interest earnings thereon in excess of the amount deposited by the State Treasurer in the Series 2016A Notes Proceeds Account on the Closing Date.
+See "THE LOAN PROGRAM; APPLICATION OF SERIES 2016A NOTES PROCEEDS - The Series 2016A Notes Proceeds Account."

 The Series 2016-17 Notes Repayment Account.
 The State Resolution directs the State Controller to establish within the General Fund the Series 2016-17 Notes Repayment Account, including therein the Interest Subaccount and the Principal Subaccount, all of which are to be segregated from all other accounts in the General Fund.
-The Series 2016-17 Notes Repayment Account and the Pledged Revenues are irrevocably pledged to the payment when due of the principal of and interest on the Series 2016A Notes, the Series 2016B Notes and any additional Parity Lien Notes.
-The Owners of the Series 2016A Notes, the Series 2016B Notes and any additional Parity Lien Notes will be equally and ratably secured by a first lien on the Series 2016-17 Notes Repayment Account and the moneys credited thereto.
+The Series 2016-17 Notes Repayment Account and the Pledged Revenues are irrevocably pledged to the payment when due of the principal of and interest on the Series 2016A Notes and any Parity Lien Notes.
+The Owners of the Series 2016A Notes and any Parity Lien Notes will be equally and ratably secured by a first lien on the Series 2016-17 Notes Repayment Account and the moneys credited thereto.

-On the Closing Date, the State Treasurer is required to deposit to the Interest Subaccount of the Series 2016-17 Notes Repayment Account, from Current General Fund Revenues then available, an amount equal to the interest to accrue on the Series 2016B Notes from the Closing Date to the Series 2016B Notes Maturity Date.
+On the Closing Date, the State Treasurer is required to deposit to the Interest Subaccount of the Series 2016-17 Notes Repayment Account, from Current General Fund Revenues then available, an amount equal to the interest to accrue on the Series 2016A Notes from the Closing Date to the Series 2016A Notes Maturity Date.

 The State Resolution also requires the State Treasurer to credit to the Principal Subaccount of the Series 2016-17 Notes Repayment Account all amounts received from the Participating Districts on or before June 25, 2017, in repayment of their Program Loans.
-However, if on June 26, 2017, the amount credited to the Principal Subaccount is less than the principal amount of the Series 2016A Notes, the Series 2016B Notes and any additional Parity Lien Notes, the State Treasurer is to deposit to the Principal Subaccount the amount of the deficiency from any funds on hand or in the custody or possession of the State Treasurer and eligible for investment in the District Notes.
+However, if on June 26, 2015, the amount credited to the Principal Subaccount is less than the principal amount of the Series 2016A Notes and any Parity Lien Notes, the State Treasurer is to deposit to the Principal Subaccount the amount of the deficiency from any funds on hand or in the custody or possession of the State Treasurer and eligible for investment in the District Notes.
 The State Resolution further provides that the State Treasurer is to first utilize all other funds that are eligible for investment in the District Notes.